jwb094/W3Blibrary/PHP.md

 helpfups tips for PHP

 * Try not use Else in if statement\
-* Functiuons should only do one thing
+* Functions should only do one thing
 * Never Abbrevation
 * Be fribost
 * 10 min Pre Work mindset